 Liberal Arts students preparing for high school teaching must register their intention with the Dean of the College of Education two years before they expect to begin teaching.

-Prospective high school teachers must be prepared to teach in one major and two minor fields, or in a comprehensive major and one minor field, according to the grouping of subjects by the State Department of Education.
+Prospective high school teachers must be prepared to teach in one major, preferably a comprehensive field and one minor field, according to the grouping of subjects by the State Department of Education.
+Education.

 Minimum professional requirements are the following: